gsdriver/alexa-logger/README.md

-  bucket,             // Required - the name of the S3 bucket to write to region:'us-east-1', // The AWS region hosting the S3 bucket; default is 'us-east-1' keyPrefix:'',       // The prefix for the key that will be generated in this bucket }
+  bucket,             // Required - the name of the S3 bucket to write to region:'us-east-1', // The AWS region hosting the S3 bucket; default is 'us-east-1' keyPrefix:'',       // The prefix for the key that will be generated in this bucket fullLog:false,      // If true, the full request is logged - by default only those
+                      // elements reported on in processLogs are retained }
 ```